The Physiology of Mystical Experience: What Actually Changes in the Brain

 The Default Mode Network (DMN) is the brain’s resting state–an archipelago of interconnected regions that activate when you are not focused on external tasks.
 It generates self-referential thought, mind-wandering, autobiographical memory, and the simulation of social scenarios.
 The DMN manufactures the sense of “self” as a continuous entity: the narrator of your experience, the “I” that observes, judges, and maintains the bureaucratic fiction of personal identity.

-• Ego Dissolution: In mystical experience, DMN activity decreases sharply—sometimes by up to 60%.
+Ego Dissolution: In mystical experience, DMN activity decreases sharply.
+Research by Carhart-Harris et al. (2012) demonstrated that psilocybin significantly decreased cerebral blood flow (CBF) and BOLD response in key DMN regions including the anterior cingulate cortex (ACC), posterior cingulate cortex (PCC), precuneus, and medial prefrontal cortex (mPFC).
+The magnitude of this deactivation correlated directly with the subjective intensity of ego dissolution reported by participants.
 The self-referential processing, suspended, produces the dissolution of ego boundaries.
 The “me” stops filing reports, and awareness expands beyond its usual territorial claims.

-• Hyperconnectivity: Simultaneously, brain regions that normally communicate minimally begin sharing information freely.
+Hyperconnectivity: Simultaneously, brain regions that normally communicate minimally begin sharing information freely.
+Carhart-Harris et al. (2013) found significant increases in functional connectivity between the DMN and task-positive networks including the salience network, frontoparietal network, and dorsal attention network.
 The sensory networks speak directly with the emotional centres; the rational prefrontal cortex receives data from the intuitive posterior regions.
 The brain becomes less like a corporate hierarchy and more like an anarchist collective.

-• The Meditator: Experienced practitioners show reduced DMN activity even outside of formal practice—their brains have been rewired to require less self-referential chatter to maintain basic functioning.
+The Meditator: Experienced practitioners show reduced DMN activity even outside of formal practice–their brains have been rewired to require less self-referential chatter to maintain basic functioning.
+Lazar et al. (2005) provided the first structural evidence for this, demonstrating that long-term Insight meditation practitioners had increased cortical thickness in attention and interoception regions compared to matched controls.
+Between-group differences in prefrontal cortical thickness were most pronounced in older participants, suggesting that meditation might offset age-related cortical thinning.

-• The Psychedelic Subject: Neuroimaging of subjects on psilocybin shows a dramatic DMN reduction that correlates directly with the reported intensity of the mystical experience.
-The ego’s temporary retirement appears universal across methods.
+The Psychedelic Subject: Neuroimaging of subjects on psilocybin shows a dramatic DMN reduction that correlates directly with the reported intensity of the mystical experience.
+Mason et al. (2020), using 7T fMRI, found significantly less coactivation of the anterior and posterior DMN following psilocybin administration, alongside increased between-network connectivity.
+The ego’s temporary retirement appears universal across methods–whether induced by meditation, psychedelics, or spontaneous awakening.

 The DMN is not the self; it is the neural correlate of self-experience.
 The reduction of DMN activity allows the experience to exceed its usual boundaries, like a river breaching its banks during flood season.